KirkAlton-Class7/tawny-port-serverless-infra/HTTPS/docs/tawny-port-https-runbook.md

 | `USER_PASSWORD_AUTH` | Direct username/password authentication | CLI labs, backend tests, transparent troubleshooting |

 `SECRET_HASH` is a derived HMAC proof made from username, app client ID, and client secret.
 Cognito uses it so clients do not send the raw app client secret as a request parameter.

+> [!NOTE]
+> For the barebones CLI version of this learning path, use the companion [Cognito CLI Auth Flow runbook](../../../cognito-cli-auth-flow/README.md).
+Tawny Port uses Hosted UI in the deployed app, while the companion lab isolates the command-line mechanics behind `USER_AUTH`, `SELECT_CHALLENGE`, MFA, and JWT testing.

 Direct-auth documentation: